Spring Garden Revival

 Oak Brook Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near Oak Brook’s wetlands, streams, or conservation lands—such as those adjacent to DuPage County Forest Preserve District or Cook County Forest Preserve District—requires careful coordination with the local Environmental Commission or Sustainability Board.
+Dethatching near Oak Brook’s wetlands, streams, and conservation lands—such as those adjacent to DuPage County Forest Preserve District or Cook County Forest Preserve District properties—requires careful coordination with the Environmental Commission or Sustainability Board.
 Work within 10-25 feet of wetland buffer zones may necessitate permits and adherence to erosion control measures, especially on clay soils prone to severe erosion when bare.
-Spring dethatching (April-May) overlaps with nesting bird season, so visual surveys for ground-nesting species are recommended in accordance with Illinois Department of Natural Resources guidelines.
-Always check for seasonal restrictions and permit requirements before starting work in sensitive areas.
-For guidance on compliance and permit applications, contact: Oak Brook Development Services Department
+Seasonal restrictions may apply to protect wildlife, particularly during the April-May nesting season for ground-nesting birds; visual surveys are recommended before starting work.
+Erosion control practices, such as immediate overseeding or temporary mulching, are essential to prevent sediment runoff into sensitive areas.
+For permit requirements and environmental compliance procedures, contact:

 1200 Oak Brook Road, Oak Brook, IL 60523